MillionConcepts/gPhoton2/README.md

 improvements, so interface stability is not guaranteed.

-gPhoton 2 currently lacks comprehensive software tests and has been primarily (although not exclusively) deployed and tested in Ubuntu environments on AWS EC2 instances.
-It is possible that some features or components may be unstable on other platforms.
+gPhoton 2 currently lacks comprehensive software tests and has been primarily (although not exclusively) deployed and tested in our preferred deployment environments.
+Some features or components may be unstable in other environments.

 ## feedback and contributions